rcapillon/thermoelasticity_fem/README.md

 scripts have been updated accordingly.
 - Time-varying loads have been introduced for the transient solver.
 A new example script 'example_transient_2.py' showcases that.
-- Reduced-order modeling for the transient solver using elastic and thermal modes.
+- Reduced-order modeling for the transient solver using elastic and thermal modes has been added.
 A new example script 'example_transient_3.py' showcases that, mimicking the load case of 'example_transient_2.py' and solving much faster.

 ## Next developments